 - Training Peaks

 Strava’s ace in the hole is its social component.
-Many riders use a Garmin computer for recording and uploading rides to Strava — and then use the app for checking out what their friends are up to.
+Many riders use a GPS computer for recording and uploading rides to Strava — and then use the app for checking out what their friends are up to.
 Strava

-While you can use Strava like a cycle computer on your phone, most riders use a GPS computer to record and upload their rides and then use the app to see what their friends are up to.
+While you can use Strava like a cycle computer on your phone, most riders use a separate GPS computer to record and upload their rides and then use the app to see what their friends are up to.

 All rides uploaded to Strava deliver automatic rankings of your times over popular stretches of road and trail – known as ‘segments’ in Strava-speak – along with a GPS map of where you rode.